 The second savings account is the Skilled Sailor account, a fancy title for an emergency fund.
 If I lose my job or need an emergency flight from Antarctica, this account is the cushion for the cause.

 Skilled Sailor comes from Franklin D. Roosevelt quote, “A smooth sea never made a skilled sailor.”
 Aye, aye!

-These three savings accounts are short-term goals or things that I need in one to three years.
+These 3 savings accounts are short-term goals or things that I need in 1 to 3 years.
 Since the goals are short-term, I don’t have the stomach acid to shove them into the stock market.
-The stock market is for long-term goals, not I-need-to-pay-for-life-insurance-next-month goals.
+The stock market is for long-term goals, not I-need-to-pay-for-life-insurance-next-month goal.

 Indexing the Fund